claucondor/NueralWalet/app/README.md

 ## Core Features

 ### Decentralized Credit Score System
-NeuralWallet implements a revolutionary decentralized credit scoring system that allows users to:
+NeuralWallet implements a revolutionary decentralized credit scoring system inspired by Stellar's BLEND protocol:
 - Build a credit history on the blockchain
-- Access loans based on their on-chain reputation
+- Access loans based on on-chain reputation
 - Participate in peer-to-peer lending with reduced risk
+- Lending pools that are isolated, capital efficient, and permissionless

 ### Friend Vault
 Friend Vaults enable users to: